nooesc/linear-4-terminal/README.md

 ## Contributing

-This is a single-file CLI tool that can be easily extended.
+This is a comprehensive CLI tool that can be easily extended.
 Some areas for improvement:

-- [ ] Add issue update/delete operations
 - [ ] Add comment management
 - [ ] Add label management
 - [ ] Add more sophisticated filtering
 - [ ] Add configuration for default values
 - [ ] Add shell completion scripts
 - [ ] Add more output formatting options
+- [ ] Add pagination support for large result sets
+- [ ] Add batch operations for multiple items
+- [ ] Add interactive mode for guided operations

 ## License